-Drivers must wear crash helmets and clothing as specified by FIA/MSA Regulations during all practice sessions and races.
+Drivers must wear crash helmets and clothing as specified by FIA/MOTORSPORT UK Regulations during all practice sessions and races.
 These items must be available for scrutineering with the car.

-Race numbers on cars must comply with MSA J 4.
+Race numbers on cars must comply with MOTORSPORT UK J 4.

-- $\bf 9. \ TIMING$ All competitors are required to use an AMB TranX 260 either direct powered or battery transponder. - 10.
+- 9. TIMING All competitors are required to use an AMB TranX 260 or MYLAPS X2 transponder which can be either direct powered or battery. - 10.
 QUALIFICATION AND STARTS All drivers should complete a minimum of 3 laps and record a time in the appropriate session in accordance with the appropriate Series/Championship and Supplementary Regulations to qualify.
 Grid positions will be set in accordance with Q 12.9, except where amended by Series/Championship Regulations.